-It’s difficult to think of another director of animation who had a greater period than Chuck Jones between 1948 and 1957, when he produced one great cartoon short after another, even as the medium in which he worked was, essentially, dying.
+It’s difficult to think of another director of animation who had a greater period than Chuck Jones between 1948 and 1957, when he produced one short masterwork after another, even as the medium in which he worked was, essentially, dying.

 Although it has forever ruined the Rossini overture for me (and, presumably, for countless others) The Rabbit of Seville (1949) is one of a small handful of truly peerless animated masterpieces.
 The timing and sheer compression of the gags, the respectful but free-form use of the music, and the spectacular animation make this one of the undisputed champs in the field.
 If I was forced to choose one Bugs cartoon, or one Jones, for that proverbial desert island, it would probably be this one.

 Herewith, portions of the deathless libretto by opera bouffe master Michael Maltese…